silburt/DeepMoon/README.md

 crater distribution on the test set, best model, and sample output images can be found [on Zenodo](https://doi.org/10.5281/zenodo.1133969).

-Examples of how to read these data can be found in `docs/Using Zenodo Data.ipynb` IPython notebook.
+Examples of how to read these data can be found in the `docs/Using Zenodo Data.ipynb` IPython notebook.

 #### Digital Elevation Maps